1.0 Elements of Addressing

 The letter required under 4.3.1 must either request that the delivery office contact the mailer (or representative) about excess DALs or items, or provide instructions for their treatment.
 (If the mailer does not provide information about excess DALs or items, such material is disposed of as waste by the USPS.)
 The mailer must choose one of the following options for each DAL mailing and the items:

-d.
-Holding of the excess material while additional DALs or items are supplied (as applicable).
+- Holding of the excess material while additional DALs or items are supplied (as applicable).
 If additional material is not supplied within 15 days of the notice to the mailer, the excess material is returned to the mailer postage due.
-Additional material must be sent prepaid to the delivery Post Office as First-Class Mail, Priority Mail, or Priority Mail Express.
+Additional material must be sent prepaid to the delivery Post Office as First-Class Mail, First-Class Package Service — Retail, Priority Mail, or Priority Mail Express.

 Ancillary service endorsements are not permitted.
 A DAL that is undeliverable as addressed is handled under 507.1.1 through 507.1.9 for the applicable class of mail.
 The accompanying item is treated as specified by the mailer under 4.4.1.

 DAL mailings are not eligible for automation prices, but the pieces may qualify for carrier route prices, subject to applicable standards.
-Mailers must pay a surcharge for each DAL used with Standard Mail flats.
+Mailers must pay a surcharge for each DAL used with USPS Marketing Mail flats.
 See Notice 123—Price List for prices.

 Postage is computed based on the combined weight of the item and the accompanying DAL.
 If the number of DALs and items mailed is not identical, the number of pieces used to determine postage is the greater of the two.
 No postage refund is allowed in these situations.
 In addition, these methods of postage payment apply:

-c.
-A surcharge applies to each DAL (including DMLs) used in a Standard Mail flats mailing and to each DAL (or DML) used with pieces mailed at Standard Mail Product Sample saturation parcel prices.
+- A surcharge applies to each DAL (including DMLs) used in a USPS Marketing Mail flats mailing and to each DAL (or DML) used with pieces mailed at USPS Marketing Mail Product Sample saturation parcel prices.

-Postage for excess or undeliverable DALs that are properly endorsed or for items being returned is computed at the single-piece price (First-Class Mail, Priority Mail, or Package Services) applicable to the combined weight of the DAL and the accompanying item, regardless of whether both are returned.
+Postage for excess or undeliverable DALs that are properly endorsed or for items being returned is computed at the single-piece price (First-Class Mail, First-Class Package Service — Retail, Priority Mail, or Package Services) applicable to the combined weight of the DAL and the accompanying item, regardless of whether both are returned.
 The total amount due for returned material, which includes the return postage and the applicable address correction fee for each DAL or item returned, is collected when the material is returned to the mailer.

 Postage for additional material (DALs or items) mailed to the USPS under 4.4.1d must be prepaid as First-Class Mail, Priority Mail, or Priority Mail Express, subject to the eligibility standards for the price claimed and the conditions in 4.5.2.

 The Move Update standard requires the periodic matching of a mailer‘s address records with customer-filed change-of-address orders maintained by the USPS.
-Each address, except for mail bearing an alternative address format (under 3.0), in a mailing at commercial First-Class Mail presorted or automation prices, Standard Mail, or Parcel Select Lightweight prices is subject to the Move Update standard and must meet these requirements:
+Each address, except for mail bearing an alternative address format (under 3.0), in a mailing at commercial First-Class Mail presorted or automation prices, USPS Marketing Mail, or Parcel Select Lightweight prices is subject to the Move Update standard and must meet these requirements:

-b.
-The Move Update standard is met when an address used on a mailpiece in a mailing at any class of mail is updated under 5.2, and the same address is used in a First-Class Mail, Standard Mail, or Parcel Select Lightweight mailing within 95 days after the address has been updated.
+- The Move Update standard is met when an address used on a mailpiece in a mailing at any class of mail is updated under 5.2, and the same address is used in a First-Class Mail, USPS Marketing Mail, or Parcel Select Lightweight mailing within 95 days after the address has been updated.